 Special educational needs

-If you think your child has special educational needs, or they’ve already been identified as SEN, you’ll have lots of questions and you’ll be looking for ways to support your child.
+If you think your child has special educational needs, or they’ve already been identified as SEN, you’ll have lots of questions and you’ll be looking for ways to help your child.

-In this section you’ll find lots of information, advice and tips, including how to identify if your child has special educational needs, how to make sense of the SEN Code of Practice, settling your SEN child in school, how clinical psychologists can help and how you can support your SEN child’s learning at home.
+In this section you’ll find lots of information, advice and tips, including how to identify if your child has special educational needs, how to make sense of the SEN Code of Practice, settling your SEN child in school, the SEN system and how clinical psychologists can help and how you can support your SEN child’s learning at home.

 Make sure your child gets the very best opportunities to succeed and flourish with this practical toolkit of checklists, templates and make-or-break advice.